Firpo Segura

-Francisco Segura García (November 10, 1907 – January 15, 1968) was a Mexican Boxer, Movie actor and Luchador, or professional wrestler best known under the ring name Firpo Segura, given the name after the Argentine boxer Luis Ángel Firpo.
-As a boxer he held both the Mexican Light Heavyweight and Heavyweight Championship and as a luchador he won the Mexican National Heavyweight Championship on four occasions and the Mexican National Middleweight Championship once.
-Segura became one of the first Mexican born stars of Lucha Libre and is at times referred to as the "First Idol of Lucha Libre" being one of the first Mexican born wrestlers to receive top billing in lucha libre.
+Francisco Segura García (November 10, 1907 – January 15, 1968) was a Mexican actor, boxer, professional wrestler best known under the ring name Firpo Segura, given the name after the Argentine boxer Luis Ángel Firpo.
+As a boxer he held both the Mexican Light Heavyweight and Heavyweight Championship and as a professional wrestler he won the Mexican National Heavyweight Championship on four occasions and the Mexican National Middleweight Championship once.
+Segura became one of the first Mexican born stars of professional wrestling history and is at times referred to as the "First Idol of Mexican Professional Wrestling" being one of the first Mexican born wrestlers to receive top billing in events.

 Personal life

 Francisco Segura was born on November 10, 1907, in Barrio de Soto in Colonia Guerrero, Mexico City where he grew with his brother Roberto "Bobby" Segura.
 Segura started his boxing training at a relatively early age as well as amateur wrestling.
 Segura's son would later become a luchador (professional wrestler), billed as Carlos Segura.
 Francisco Segura García died on January 15, 1968, due to a heart attack.